-We also found some great recommendations for the ThinkPad X1 Carbon (Est. $1,150 and up), including Editors' choice selections at PCMag.com, Laptop Magazine, ComputerShopper.com and NotebookReview.com.
+We also found some great recommendations for the Lenovo ThinkPad X1 Carbon (Est. $1,325 and up), including Editors' choice selections at PCMag.com, Laptop Magazine, ComputerShopper.com and elsewhere.
 Like the XPS 13, you can custom configure one at the Lenovo website or buy pre-configured versions at some retailers.
 However, at the time of this update the latest 5th generation version of this Ultrabook was just starting to reach the retail channel and, while there are lots of fourth generation models available, the newest version remains scarce except directly from Lenovo.

-The base configuration has been updated to include a 6th generation Skylake Intel Core i5-6200U processor, a 14-inch 1,920 by1,080 HD non-touch display, integrated Intel HD Graphics 620 graphics, 8 GB of memory and a 128 GB hard drive.
-Step up configurations let you boost the processor, memory (to 16 GB), storage (up to 512 GB) and the display to QHD resolution (2,560 by 1,440 pixels).
-There is no touch option, but that's not a deal killer for many now that Windows 10 is here, but still a disappointment in the eyes of some reviewers.
+For 2017, the base configuration of the Lenovo ThinkPad X1 Carbon includes a 7th generation Intel Core i5- 7600U processor, a 14-inch 1,920 by1,080 HD non-touch display, integrated Intel HD Graphics 620 graphics, 8 GB of memory and a 128 GB hard drive.
+Step up configurations let you boost the processor to an i7, memory (to 16 GB), storage (up to 1 TB) and the display to QHD resolution (2,560 by 1,440 pixels).
+There is no touch option.
+That's not a deal killer for many under Windows 10, but still a disappointment in the eyes of some reviewers.
 ComputerShopper.com's Eric Grevstad happily notes that some of last year's omissions have been rectified -- including the inclusion of an Ethernet port (of the micro variety, so you'll need to use an included adapter) and two Thunderbolt 3/USB-C ports, plus two standard USB 3.0 ports.

 The laptops above, regardless of their configuration, share one thing in common -- they are great for every task save high-end gaming.
 For that you need a laptop with serious graphics chops.
 It's easy to spend tons of money on such systems -- over $5,000 for those who demand the very best performance, along with a little (or a lot of) panache.
 For those with more modest budgets, it's possible to get a very satisfying gaming experience while leaving some dollars in your pocket.